 An introduction to the crossover point

-Trent at The Simple Dollar recently wrote about the Crossover Point, a notion popularized by the book Your Money or Your Life.
+The book Your Money or Your Life popularized the notion of the Crossover Point.
 The Crossover Point is simply that point in time at which your investment income exceeds your monthly expenses.
 For most people, this never occurs.

 YMoYL is about getting readers to the Crossover Point.
 The authors want people to achieve Financial Independence, which they define as "having enough — and then some".
 They ask readers to track income, expenses, and investment income, plotting each of these on a wall chart.
 The entire book is about finding ways to get the investment income line (low on the graph) to meet (and then cross over) the expenses line.